Bates College: Athletics

 The ice hockey team is the first team to win the NESCAC Club Ice Hockey Championships four times in a row.
-As of 2016, the men's club ice hockey team is ranked 5th in the Northeast, and 25th overall in the NESCHA rankings.
-In the winter of 2008, the college's Nordic Skiing team sent students who were the highest ranked skiers in the Eastern Intercollegiate Ski Association and placed 4th in the 2008 NCAA Division I Championship.
+As of 2016, the men's club ice hockey team is ranked 5th in the Northeast, and 25th overall in the NECHA rankings.
+In the winter of 2008, the college's Nordic Skiing team sent students who were the highest-ranked skiers in the Eastern Intercollegiate Ski Association and placed 4th in the 2008 NCAA Division I Championship.
 In April 2005, the college's athletic program was ranked top 5% of national athletics programs.
-The Men's Squash Team won the national championships in 2015, and 2016, with the winning student being the first in the history of the athletic conference, to be named the All American all four years he played for the college.
+The men's squash team won the national championships in 2015, and 2016, with the winning student being the first in the history of the athletic conference, to be named the All American all four years he played for the college.
 The men's track field is the first team in the history of Maine to have seven consecutive wins of the state championship, a feat completed in 2016.
 Bates maintains 31 varsity teams, and 9 club teams, including sailing, cycling, ice hockey, rugby, and water polo.

-Athletic facilities

-The college's athletic facilities include: